datumbox/datumbox-framework/README.md

 Contributing
 ------------

-By far the most important part missing from the Framework is the Documentation and comments of the code.
-Other important enhancements include adding Thread support (where possible), improving the architecture of the framework and supporting more Machine Learning and Statistical Models.
+The Framework can be improved in many ways and as a result any contribution is welcome.
+By far the most important part missing from the Framework is multithread support and the ability of using the framework from command line.
+Other important enhancements include improving the documentation, the test coverage and the examples, improving the architecture of the framework and supporting more Machine Learning and Statistical Models.
 Please consider contributing if you want to keep this project alive.

 Acknowledgements
 ----------------